amacleod/transparent-display/docs/SerialProtocolDesign.md

 - READY: Arduino is online.
 Do not send any bytes before this.
 - FRAME _N_: Arduino is ready for a single image frame.
 Send N bytes and then go back to waiting.
 - DEBUG _message_: Arduino has debug data.
 Read until newline and collect that message for human consumption.
+- END: Arduino is done.
+Stop sending bytes forever.

+When Arduino fails to get a frame within a certain time (500ms?), it should assume that Python is gone, and blank the screen.

+### Python Side

+Infinite `while` loop after initialization.
+Check data for command: if no command is found, refresh the ready-to-send buffer.
+If a command _is_ found, and the command is "FRAME" then send the image.